iunera/druid-mcp-server/README.md

 - Read-only-safe tools remain available, including SQL queries (queryDruidSql), metadata and status lookups, health diagnostics, task and segment inspection, etc.

+## Metrics Collection

+To enhance the product and understand usage patterns, this server collects anonymous usage metrics.
+This data helps prioritize new features and improvements.
+You can opt-out of anonymous metrics collection by setting the `druid.mcp.metrics.enabled` to `false.

 ### 🐳 [Druid Cluster Setup](examples/druidcluster/README.md)
 Complete Docker Compose configuration for running a full Apache Druid cluster locally.
 Perfect for development, testing, and learning about Druid cluster architecture.